Police Volunteer Unit

 Latest News

-Cape Coral Police Department to hold April 17th traffic operation
+Cape Coral Police Department to Hold Impaired Driving Operation

-Results of April 15th Speed and Aggressive Driving Operation
+Results of May 6th Speed & Aggressive Driving Operation

-(April 15, 2024)- The Cape Coral Police Department conducted a traffic saturation ('Operation Be Alert, Crashes Hurt') on April 15, 2024 specifically targeting speed and aggressive driving.
-This operation was conducted citywide and resulted in eighty-three citations....
+(May 6, 2024) -- The Cape Coral Police Department conducted a traffic saturation ("Operation Normal Speed Meets Every Need") on May 6, 2024 specifically targeting speed and aggressive driving.
+This operation was conducted citywide and resulted in eighty-two citations....

-The Cape Coral Police Department conducted a traffic saturation on Friday, April 5, 2024, specifically targeting distracted driving.
-"Operation Stop the Texts, Stop the Wrecks" was conducted citywide and resulted in sixty two citations.
-OPERATION TIME: 8:00 a.m.-...
+The Cape Coral Police Department conducted a traffic saturation on Friday, April 24, 2024, specifically targeting distracted driving.
+"Operation Live to See Another Day, Put the Phone Away!" was conducted citywide and resulted in eighteen citations.
+OPERATION TIME:...